aaronallen8455/pinned-warnings/README.md

 ### Usage
 You can start GHCi in your project with one of the following commands to enable the necessary plugin.
-You can also add `pinned-warnings` as a package dependency to avoid having to include the additional argument.
+You can add `pinned-warnings` as a package dependency to avoid having to include the additional argument.
 ```
 cabal update
 cabal new-repl -b pinned-warnings --ghc-options="-fplugin PinnedWarnings"